 The mount Oku covers two divisions in the North west region: the Boyo and the Bui divisions to be précised.
-The side located in the Boyo division is called mount ljim+ and the one located in the Bui division is called mount Kilum+.
+The side located in the Boyo division is called "mount Ijim" and the one located in the Bui division is called "mount Kilum".